lavabyrd/slackedoverflow/README.md

 # SlackedOverflow

 ## Overview
-This is a WIP for a college project
+This is a final build for a college project

 ## Technical Overview
 When a user presses the action button for Slacked Overflow, it will take the ts channel and user, call